zakkolar/plympton-codes/source/activity/unplugged-navigation.html.md

 ![5 by 5 navigation grid with images of traffic cones as obstacles for students to avoid.
 "Start" and "Finish" are labeled in opposite corners.](/images/uploads/unplugged-navigation-grid.jpg){: .img-400}

-Their task was to write a list of instructions to navigate from the start to the finish while remaining on the grid and avoiding obstacles.
-They were given cards that indicated various instructions such as "take a step", "turn left and step", "turn right and step", and "repeat".
-In groups, they arranged their instructions as a list next to their grid.
+Using cards with different arrows, students worked in groups to create a list of instructions to move from the start to the finish without running into obstacles.
 They tested their instructions at their own grids and debugged (made changes to solve problems) as necessary.

 At the end of the class, some groups tested their instructions by navigating a teacher through a large version of the grid with the same configuration.

+## Next Steps

+Visit the [Free Coding Resources page](/resources) for a list of activities, apps, and websites for students to continue building computer science skills.